Dissection puzzle: Types of dissection puzzle

 Some types of dissection puzzle are intended to create a large number of different geometric shapes.
 The tangram is a popular dissection puzzle of this type.
 The seven pieces can be configured into one of a few home shapes, such as the large square and rectangle that the pieces are often stored in, to any number of smaller squares, triangles, parallelograms, or esoteric shapes and figures.
 Some geometric forms are easy to create, while others present an extreme challenge.
 This variability has ensured the puzzle's popularity.

 Other dissections are intended to move between a pair of geometric shapes, such as a triangle to a square, or a square to a five-pointed star.
-A dissection puzzle of this description is the haberdasher's problem, proposed in 1907 by Henry Dudeney.
-The puzzle is a dissection of a triangle to a square, in only four pieces.
+A dissection puzzle of this description is the haberdasher's problem, proposed in 1902 by Henry Dudeney.
+The puzzle is a dissection of a triangle to a square, and C.W.
+McElroy submitted the four-piece solution.
 It is one of the simplest regular polygon to square dissections known, and is now a classic example.
 In December 2024, Erik Demaine, Tonan Kamata, and Ryuhei Uehara posted a preprint in arXiv claiming that no dissection exists between an equilateral triangle and a square using three or fewer polygonal pieces.

 The missing square puzzle, in its various forms, is an optical illusion where there appears to be an equidecomposition between two shapes of unequal area.
 A vanishing puzzle is another illusion showing different numbers of a certain object when parts of the puzzle are moved around.